Dr Hong Qi

 Gravity Exploration Institute

-I am a postdoctoral research associate working to investigate gravitational wave inferences in the LIGO Scientific Collaboration (LSC) and the the Laser Interferometer Space Antenna (LISA) community in the Gravity Exploration Institute at Cardiff Univercity.
+I am a research associate investigating gravitational waves in the LIGO Scientific Collaboration (LSC) and the Laser Interferometer Space Antenna (LISA) community in the Gravity Exploration Institute at Cardiff Univercity.
 I am also collaborating within the UK-China Gravitational-wave Excellence through Alliance Training (GrEAT) network.

 Gravitational waves were the last prediction of Albert Einstein's General Theory of Relativity.
 They were first directly detected in 2015 by the Laser Interferometer Gravitational-wave Observatory (LIGO).
 The signal was named GW150914, and it was produced by the collision of two black holes about 1.3 billion years ago.
 Since then, LSC have detected tens of gravitational wave signals from the merger of compact objects, specifically black holes and neutron stars.
 An unprecedented signal among them was GW170817 because it was also observed across the electromagnetic spectrum which made it the first multi-messenger observation, and opened the era of multi-messenger astronomy.

 My research interests are in several areas of gravitional wave astronomy.
 In Cardiff I am interested particularly in the fast and accurate gravitational wave inference and the astrophysics and cosmomolgy therein.
-LIGO has been detecting gravitational waves at a frequency of roughly once per week in its most recent observating run.
-More frequent detections are expected in LIGO's future observations and in LISA's observation when it turns on in space in 2030s.
+LIGO-Virgo-KAGRA has been detecting gravitational waves about once per week in its most recent O3 observating run.
+More frequent detections are expected in LVK's future observations and in LISA's observations when it turns on in space in 2030s.
 Therefore, it is crutial to search for the gravitational waves fast and accurately.

-I was initially from a beautiful coastal city named Weihai in China.
-It was an interesting coincidence that I moved to study and work in several places whose names also start with the sound "wei (威)" in Chinese, such as Wisconsin and Wales.
+I am a research associate in the Gravity Exploration Institute.
+I received my Ph.D. in Physics from the University of Wisconsin-Milwaukee in 2018, under Prof. Patrick Brady.
+My Master's in Astrophysics was in 2011 from the National Astronomical Observatories of China (Beijing).
+Originally I was from a beautiful coastal city Weihai (威海) in China.
+It was an interesting coincidence that I moved to study and work in places whose names also start with the sound "wei (威)" in Chinese, i.e., Wisconsin and Wales.

 - UK-China Gravitational-wave Excellence through Alliance Training (GrEAT) network member since 2019